 Scientists derived the compound from a metabolite of tetrahydrocannabinol (THC), the intoxicating chemical in marijuana.
 This metabolite’s full name is delta-8-THC-11-oic acid.
 Therefore, we class ajulemic acid as a THC-11-oic acid analog.

 Ajulemic acid is orally active, meaning that you can take it by mouth.
 Although it is derived from a metabolite of THC, it does not appear to have any intoxicating effects.
-This lack of psychoactivity is a bonus for patients who want to experience the benefits of cannabis without the accompanying ‘high.’
+This is a bonus for patients who want to experience the benefits of cannabis without the accompanying ‘high.’

 Researchers are currently studying ajulemic acid for: